-I’ve said it before and I’ll say it again: You’re mindset is what holds you back in life.
-You’re circumstance present obstacles but your mind is what trips you up.
-But when you get your mind right, the possibilities are endless.
-One common mindset shift most of us need is help overcoming fear of failure.
+I’ve said it before and I’ll say it again: You’re mindset is often a big part of what holds you back in life.
+Your circumstances present obstacles, but your mindset is often what prevents us from overcoming them.
+One common mindset shift where most of us need help is in overcoming our fear of failure.

 What happens when you think about doing something out of your comfort zone?
 For some, the fear of failure shuts them down before they even fully consider trying.
 For others, they get started but the fear of failure shuts them down at the first sign of problems.

 So we quit.
 Or never start.
 Annnnnd, enter self criticism stage left.

 It wasn’t until I really started talking to people that I realized I look at things wildly different than other people.
 That’s why I’ve been able to branch out and try difficult things…and actually accomplish them without getting into the mental and emotional weeds so to speak.

 Fear of Failure Becomes a Self Fulfilling Prophecy

 Once the shaming self talk creeps it, it seems to only strengthen the fear of ever trying again.
 And, if we do bring ourselves to give it one more shot, we’re more likely to give up as soon as it gets difficult.
 That same shaming self talk creeps back in to tell us that once again, we’ve failed.

 Why did you even try?
 You know you can’t do it.
 You’failed YET again and you should’ve seen it coming.
 How many times does this make, now?
 Apparently, you’re stupid, too.

 Ick, the criticism is a bit of a nasty monster, isn’t it?
 And with self talk like that, who would ever risk it again?

 So we leave on that painful, low note and assume we’re failures and always will be.
 You’ve told yourself that you’re a failure and in doing so, make it more likely that you won’t try again or keep going when things get difficult.